Omar-Shaheen-2001/Perlov_ai/replit.md

 ## Recent Changes (Dec 20, 2025)
 - Fixed template bug: corrected display of `notes_to_avoid` in Scent DNA results from looping through characters to displaying as plain text in warning box.
 - Added Bulk Import feature for perfume notes: New `/admin/notes/bulk-import` route with AI-powered text analysis that automatically extracts and organizes notes by family.
-- New `analyze_perfume_notes_bulk_import()` function in `ai_service.py` handles automated note data extraction from free-form text input.
+- New `analyze_perfume_notes_bulk_import()` function in `ai_service.py` handles automated note data extraction from free-form text input with highly detailed analysis instructions.
+- New `find_similar_notes()` function implements fuzzy matching (SequenceMatcher) to detect similar notes and prevent duplicates.
+- Enhanced admin bulk import route to check both exact duplicates and similar notes (70%+ threshold), with detailed feedback to users about skipped entries.
+- Improved AI prompt with detailed instructions for accurate fragrance classification, role assignment, and volatility assessment.
-- Updated admin notes interface with new "استيراد نوتات" (Import Notes) button that opens modal for bulk import.
+- Updated admin notes interface with new "استيراد نوتات" (Import Notes) button and modal with comprehensive usage instructions.

 ## External Dependencies
-- **OpenAI**: For AI functionalities including scent DNA analysis, custom perfume creation, recommendations, various module analyses, and automated note bulk import.
+- **OpenAI**: For AI functionalities including scent DNA analysis, custom perfume creation, recommendations, various module analyses, and automated note bulk import with detailed analysis.
 - **SQLAlchemy**: ORM for database interactions.
 - **Flask-Login**: For user session management and authentication.
 - **Bootstrap 5 RTL**: Frontend framework for responsive and RTL-enabled design.
 - **werkzeug**: For password hashing in authentication.
+- **difflib**: Python standard library for fuzzy string matching in duplicate detection.